Last Updated : 23-February-2024

 Lending, Payment & Transaction Analysis

 Banks can proactively harness their customers’ transaction data to suggest products or services pertinent to them.
 It results in a better conversion rate and customer satisfaction.
-Banking analytics can help them analyze the following set of customer-related information:
+Data analytics in banking and financial services can help them analyze the following set of customer-related information.

 Banks can carry out transaction Analysis like deposits, withdrawals or payment information for existing customers.
 It helps bankers to understand customer’s spending patterns and push enticing offers on their credit/debit cards or some new financial product.
 This analysis can be put to use for providing timely spending alerts & reminders for any upcoming payments which improve the customer experience.